Fury-is-Black-coder/LSEG-task4/README.md

 # LSEG-task4

+**To avoid errors, you need to add the path to the libraries from folder "libraries" in each project. add "jsoup-1.15.3.jar" and "aspose.cells-22.101.jar" manualy**

 Project 4 work the same like Project 2;
 1. We get file with storm data to PC.
 And Convert to XLS format. (data_without_formating.xls)
 2. We are operating in xls file by HSSFWorkbook and get or compare values from Cells.